workshop Rhinebeck, NY

 Woman writing in her notebook on a camping trip

-Class members will read and discuss one another's work, as well as the work of important memoirists, and each hour of class will feature multiple writing exercises.
+In this five-day intensive, New York Times best-selling author Ada Calhoun helps you develop the themes of and make significant progress on a memoir.
+Class members read and discuss one another’s work, as well as the work of important memoirists, and each hour of class features multiple writing exercises.

 Workshop Rhinebeck, NY